 The answer is that sometimes you really don't have time for big emotions.
 So you do what you can in advance, to avoid the meltdown in the moment.

-you think you need to.
+you need to.
 Worst case scenario, you'll get to the older child's school early and play at their playground.

 2. Remember to acknowledge things from your child's perspective.
 Of course he doesn't want to leave the playground.
 When kids feel understood,

-that you've listened, understood, and tried to take his needs into account.
+feels that you've listened, understood, and tried to take his needs into account.

 3. Make it worth their while.
 This is not a bribe.
 This is an acknowledgment that your child needs something to move towards, and it helps

-get off that wonderful swing.
+to get off that wonderful swing.